 About Vern Fannin

 Vern Fannin works with Wendy Hollender, renowned botanical illustrator, author, and instructor.
 Vern began her work with Wendy as a graphics consultant in 2015 and fell in love with botanical illustration and Wendy's technique.
 This prompted years of study and practice.
-Vern is now an administrator and assistant instructor at Drawing in Color, and the two have launched successful online botanical drawing classes and hosted popular drawing workshops in New York and Hawai'i.
+Vern is now an administrator and assistant instructor at Draw Botanical, and the two have launched successful online botanical drawing classes and hosted popular drawing workshops in New York and Hawai'i.

 Veronica Fannin announces the release of a children’s book that illustrates the alphabet in a creative and humorous way.
 “A is for Asparagoose” features a page devoted to each letter, with vibrant illustrations of plant/animal portmanteaus, like “tomatoad” and “zebroccoli.”

 The book showcases Veronica’s love for letters, plants, animals, and giggles.
 Wordplay and humor are nothing new for the artist and letterer. “‘Dr. Seuss’s ABC’ was the first book I memorized as a child, and this book is a tribute to the wordplay master,” she said.
 “But it has a deeper, nerdy element in the footnotes.
 I think this book creates a fun communication dynamic between readers.
 You can read it like a guessing game in the middle of the day, or like a non-fiction snoozer at bedtime.”

 Perfect for toddlers and preschoolers learning their first letters, the text is short, the letters are front and center, and the illustrations are captivating.
 Easily adaptable for older children, the footnotes contain fun facts about the creatures.
 The result is often the discovery of plants or animals they’ve never encountered before.
 “The illustrations are fun, the design is perfect, and the palette is gorgeous,” says Lee Wade of Schwartz & Wade Books.